jbeder/fractran/README.md

 -  Multiply by `p_2i^ai` if `ai > 0`
 -  Multiply by `p_2i+1^{-ai}` if `a_i < 0`

 This way, we encode any fraction as a positive integer.
-Now, given a progoram (sequence of encoded fractions F0, F1, ...), we encode that by
+Now, given a program (sequence of encoded fractions F0, F1, ...), we encode that by

 p_0^F0 p1^F1 ...